 Our drivers will take extra precautions while delivering your furniture, including wearing masks, maintaining social distancing, and signing to accept delivery for you.
 Watch our Safety Procedures video.

 It’s delivery day.
 You’ve read all the instructions.
 You decided on either standard or inside delivery.
 You measured your space and entryways to make sure the furniture will fit.
 And your driver arrives.
 But what if something is wrong?

 Our customers' most frequent issues include furniture arriving in the wrong wood type or finish, missing parts, and shipping damage.
 Watch the video and learn what to do if your furniture arrives damaged.

 Please accept our apologies for any problem that may arise, but just know that you won’t be abandoned.
 We’ll be here to work through the issue with you until the problem is resolved.

 Small, non-furniture items are most often delivered by major carriers to your home.
 Large structures and outdoor furniture usually ship with ground shipping companies.
-Furniture and oversized products can be delivered either via curbside delivery or inside delivery.
+Furniture can be delivered either via standard delivery or inside delivery.

 View our video The Unboxing for all essential furniture delivery information

 For distressed wood furniture, different techniques are used to create a time worn, aged appearance, or vintage look.
 Woodworkers use tools on the surface of the wood to create marks like pinholes, indentations and nicks that simulate decades of use.
 Learn more about furniture distressing in our distressed wood video:

 Learn the specifics of light to heavy distressing along with additional distressing techniques on our blog Wood Furniture Finishes or visit our Learning Center Distressed Hardwood Page for more information.
 Distressing techniques can vary by woodshop.